 - Companions: Amy Pond, Rory Williams, River Song, Clara Oswald

 Ah mi amor, they say you never forget your first love and you never forget your first Doctor.
 Doctor Who Series 5 was the first series of Doctor Who I ever saw.
-To say that I was confused was a understatement!
-Eventually with time and a lot of episodes I caught up on Doctor Who with the history and the mythos of the series.
+To say that it confused me was an understatement!
+Eventually, with time and a lot of episodes, I caught up on Doctor Who with the history and the mythos of the series.
 Matt Smith brought his own energy and style to the Doctor, from Eccleston’s brooding Doctor to David Tennant’s The Coming Storm, to Matt with the Whibley Whobley Timey Whimey crazy Doctor.
 This was something not everyone enjoyed but something I loved and I thought fit the character very well.

 So here’s to you Raggedy Man, Mad Man in a Box – with your Fish Fingers and Custard, you are missed and the 12th has some pretty big shoes to fill.